wp-plugins/real-sticky/readme.txt

 == Description ==

-This plugin Show a Page, your top of site.
+This is a plugin which enables you to show a specific page or a post you choose at the top of your website.
-The page(Real Sticky Page) always show up, even inside the post or categorie(s) page(s).
+It enables you to present the page/post always above, even inside the post or categorie(s) page(s)

 Links: [Author Homepage](http://www.graphicedit.com/)